 It includes a pre-made enclosure that’s tuned correctly for the equipment inside of it, which is one of the most challenging aspects of going the DIY route instead of this.
 You don’t have to worry about getting the right enclosure, or matching your subs to your amplifier, it’s all done for you.

-The 400w RMS power is on the lower side, with 800w peak and 1200w max, but it’s still plenty to power these two smaller subs.
+The 400w RMS power handling isn’t on the higher side, with 800w peak and 1200w max, but it’s still plenty to power these two smaller subs.